Distressed Buyout Private Equity Firms and Hedge Funds

 - Divestitures and Selling Non-Core Assets

-While many of the changes could be put in motion now, if not, they can be found in the POR and be implemented at a later date once the company emerges from bankruptcy.
+While many of the changes could be put in motion now, if not, they can be found in the POR and implemented later once the company emerges from bankruptcy.

 In the distressed buyout space, many of the PE firms using the strategy consider themselves to be “operational private equity” because they are adept at value creation through improvements that focus on increasing profitability and FCFs.